 Even when you’re having trouble peeing and pooping post pregnancy, these Kegal exercises strengthen your pelvic muscles and help you in a long run.

 Apply Warm water:

-Warm water can reduce tenderness and soothes the perinea part.
+Warm water can reduce tenderness and soothe the perinea part.
 It will dilute the urine so you can pee without the sting.
 You can apply warm water with a sponge.

 Apply First Aid Spray: